timmyreilly/draco/doc/howto/Register-Extension.md

 * Replace **ExtensionId** with the value from the previous step.
 * Replace **ExtensionName** with the name of the extension.
 * "version" should also be set to the version of the extension [x.xx format].

+> Note:  Each extension can have multiple versions in the platform at the same time.

 ```json
 API Request